lockedmutex/Pomolin/README.md

   <img src="gitAssets/app_screenshots/screenshot6.png" width="45%"  alt="Pomolin Timer Running Screenshot"/>
 </p>

 #### A simple, beautiful, and minimalist Pomodoro timer for your desktop.
-Designed to help you stay focused and productive, it provides an elegant and straightforward way to manage your work and break intervals.
+Designed to help you stay focused and productive, it provides an elegant and straightforward way to manage your work and break intervals

 > ⚠️ We’re looking for package maintainers to publish and maintain Pomolin across platforms/repositories (Nix, Debian,
 > Arch/AUR,